 NOW

-I’m teaching two courses in July.
+I’m teaching two courses this fall.

 - Musimathics, Vol. 2: The Mathematical Foundations of Music by Gareth Loy.